vhaghani26/epigenerator/README.md

 ## 4. `Comethyl`

-If you are interested in weighted region comethylation network analysis, please refer to Dr. Charles Mordaunt's ['Comethyl' package](https://github.com/cemordaunt/comethyl) for further analysis.
+If you are interested in weighted region comethylation network analysis, please refer to Dr. Charles Mordaunt's [`Comethyl` package](https://github.com/cemordaunt/comethyl) for further analysis.

 ## Interpretting Outputs